dragon6810/dragon6810.github.io/README.md

 ```
 /summon <EntityName> [X] [Y] [Z] [dataTag]
 ```
-At [grahamedgecombe](https://minecraft-ids.grahamedgecombe.com/entities)there is a good set of entities.
+At [grahamedgecombe](https://minecraft-ids.grahamedgecombe.com/entities) there is a good set of entities.
 For X Y Z lets use **relative coordinates**. **Relative coordinates** are coordinates, but what ever is executing the command thinks it is in the center of the world.
 The command block/player has to have tildes (~ ~ ~) for it to use **relative coordinates**.
 If you don't want to target the thing that the command is being executed in, you can type in the number of blocks in that direction after the tildes with no spaces.